Sandeepchataut/Chat_with_pdfs_llama2_langchain/README.md

 # Chat_with_pdfs_llama2_langchain
-This project is a simple Question-Answering system using a Llama2 and Langchain framework.
+This project is a simple Question-Answering system using Llama2 model and Langchain framework.